Child Custody Attorney in Bethlehem, PA

-When you need assistance with child custody and child support matters, attorney Alexandria “Ally” Crouthamel can assist.
-At Crouthamel Law Offices, she has extensive experience supporting Pennsylvania families.
+When you need assistance with child custody and child support matters, attorney Alexandria “Ally” Crouthamel can provide support.
+At Crouthamel Law Offices, she has extensive experience helping families across Lehigh County in eastern Pennsylvania.

-She has worked with many area families to help them resolve custody disputes during divorce.
-Some of the many matters that she has addressed include who should be responsible for paying child support and what amount meets the child’s needs as well as how custody and parenting time will be shared between co-parents.
+She has worked with numerous area families to help them resolve custody disputes during divorce.
+Some of the many matters she has addressed include determining who should be responsible for paying child support and what amount meets the child’s needs, as well as how custody and parenting time will be shared between co-parents.

-She can also provide guidance to unmarried fathers and mothers in paternity actions and can assist in other custody issues when a nonmartial relationship has ended but the responsibility to care for and support a child has not.
-As your child grows, if there are any legal situations that touch them directly, then she can also assist with any child or youth legal matters that may arise.
+She can also provide guidance to unmarried fathers and mothers in paternity actions and assist in other custody issues when a non-marital relationship has ended but the responsibility to care for and support a child remains.
+As your child grows, if any legal situations directly affect them, she can also assist with any child or youth legal matters that may arise.

-When you do not know your next step, turn to Crouthamel Law Offices.
-There, you can ask your questions and get the answers you need to move forward.
+When you’re unsure about your next step, turn to Crouthamel Law Offices.
+You can ask your questions and receive the answers you need to move forward.

 Pennsylvania law recognizes two different types of custody: physical custody and legal custody.
 Parents may share one or both types of custody.

-Physical custody determines where a child lives and which parent cares for their daily needs.
-Parents often share physical custody, and the amount of parenting time each co-parent has will depend on their unique situation.
+Physical custody determines where a child resides and which parent is responsible for their daily care.
+Parents often share physical custody, and the amount of parenting time each co-parent has will depend on their unique circumstances.
 In some cases, the court may grant one parent sole physical custody of a child.

 Legal custody determines who has the right to make important decisions about the child’s life.
-Even if a parent does not have physical custody of a child, they may still take an active part in choices about their education, medical care, religious upbringing and other key details.
+Even if a parent does not have physical custody of a child, they may still participate actively in decisions about their education, medical care, religious upbringing, and other key aspects.

-How Is Joint Legal Custody Handled In Allentown?
+How is Joint Legal Custody Handled in Pennsylvania?

 - Education